Our Mission

 The mission is practical, not decorative.

-Our mission is to make that next decision clearer.
 The work should show what matters, what can wait, what needs more evidence, and what should change because the business goal changed.

 What we are trying to make normal